 In addition to full Council meetings decisions can be taken at our committees, which are also open to the public.

-Our Planning Committee takes decisions on a range of regulatory matters including planning applications and planning enforcement.
-While the Regulatory Sub-Committee of the Planning Committee has responsibility for licensing functions such as taxi licensing and the licensing of marriage venues.
-Our Scrutiny Committee monitors the performance of Council Services and the use of Council resources and a Workforce Committee has the responsibility for hearing and determining appeals by council employees and recognised trade unions.
+Our main committees are Scrutiny, Audit and Finance, Planning and Regulatory.
+Our Planning Committee takes decisions on a range of matters including planning applications and planning enforcement while the Regulatory Committee has responsibility for civic licensing functions such as taxi licensing and the licensing of marriage venues.
+Our Scrutiny and Audit and Finance Committees monitor the performance of Council services and the use of Council resources.
+Members of the public can also attend meetings of the Local Review Body and the Licensing Board.

-A business support officer attends each meeting and will be pleased to answer any questions you may have.
+A Committee Services Officer attends each meeting and will be pleased to answer any questions you may have.

 For more information please contact us using the details below.